Creamy Cucumber Salad

 Spicy Avocado Salad Dressing

 This spicy avocado salad dressing is reminiscent of guacamole.
 In fact, it’s thick enough that you can also use it as a spread on sandwiches or wraps, or even as a dip for chips or vegetables.
-You can leave out the jalapeno if you like and still have a great dressing that won’t scare your non-heat-loving friends off.
+If you find it to be too thick you can thin it with some milk or buttermilk.
+Or just add a bit more sour cream.

 These little sauce dipping cups are great for serving salad dressings.
 They keep me from over-dressing my salads, which is something I’m prone to do since I’m a dressing-aholic.
 They’re easy to clean up, too.
 And they’re also great for dipping nuggets, tenders or even chicken wings.